ComputerMusicc/biodiversity/README.md

 1. Investigate if there are any patterns or themes to the types of species that become endangered.

 ### Research Questions
-1. What is the distribution of conservation_status for animals?
-WORKING
+1. What is the distribution of conservation_status for all species?
+DONE
 1. Are certain types of species more likely to be endangered?
+DONE
 1. Are the differences between species and their conservation status significant?
 1. Which animal was spotted the most at each park and what is their distribution amongst parks?(park_df max observations by species)
 1. What categories of species are the most endangered?
+DONE
 	- Mammals are the most endangered category versus the others.

 ### Data